umbraco/UmbracoDocs/Getting-Started/Data/Creating-Media/index-v7.md

 ## Creating a Media Type

-You can create your own Media Types and add tabs, properties, and control the structure of the Media tree just as with Document Types.
+You can create your own Media Types and add tabs, properties, and control the structure of the Media tree as you would with Document Types.
 This means you can store information that is specific to the media on the media item itself.

 A Media Type is created in the __Settings__ section using the Media Type editor.